-I am a visiting assistant professor at the Department of Linguistics at the University of California at Los Angeles.
-My primary interests are in syntax and its relationship to morphology, with a secondart interest in pragmatics and semantics.
+My primary interests are in syntax and its relationship to morphology, with a secondary interest in pragmatics and semantics.
 In my PhD thesis, Im exploring the relation between syntax and morphology in various agreement processes.
 In particular, I’m developing a syntax driven approach to morphologically opaque clitics in Catalan and other Romance languages, and I’m working on subject/object asymmetries in agreement in conjunction structures in Hindi-Urdu.

 Here is an overview of my recent work organized by topic.
 Comments are very welcome.
-A complete list including earlier work can be found in my MCV.
+A complete list including earlier work can be found in my CV.

 Asymmetries in Conjunct Agreement

-- [with Rajesh Bhatt] Locating Agreement in Grammar: An argument from Agreement in Conjunctions (to apper), Natural Language & Linguistic Theory.
+- [with Rajesh Bhatt] Locating Agreement in Grammar: An argument from Agreement in Conjunctions (2013), Natural Language & Linguistic Theory.

 - [with Rajesh Bhatt] Locating Agreement in Grammar (2011) from: 29th West Coast Conference on Formal Linguistics (WCCFL 29), Generative Linguistics in the Old World (GLOW 34), handouts.